 Once you're signed up as a registered volunteer, you will be able to log the skills you have gained from your volunteering experience, or even from your work placement, as well as the overall hours that you have committed.
 We encourage our volunteers to log their hours and skills regularly, to make sure that none are forgotten about and therefore not recognised.
-If you're interested in attaining

 If you're interested in attaining even more volunteering hours, you will also be able to search for other volunteering opportunities, which can range from helping the Students' Union at Welcome, to teaching sports to kids for a charity, to helping to run a student society.